phazil/Purple-Project-Redux/Docs/Printing Parts.md

 	* [Rough Assembly Guide](https://github.com/phazil/Purple-Project-Redux/blob/main/Docs/Assembly%20Guide.md)
  	* [Editting Parts](https://github.com/phazil/Purple-Project-Redux/blob/main/Docs/Editting%20Parts.md)

+## Printing Parts:
+The [STL folder](https://github.com/phazil/Purple-Project-Redux/tree/main/For%20Makers/STLs) is organized for you to print the base version then expand onto any variations you're interested in.

+***The Stickless+ Version Panels has the USB-C Keystone Passthrough collide with the button housings, an alternative version is provided where the USB-C port is shifted over to avoid colliding if you're not interested in clipping the port down.***

+Each designed part can fit in a **250x250x250 volume** print bed

+Total print time is about **10 hours** and around **11 with supports**.

+Total filament used is about **300 grams**.

-Each designed part can fit in a 250x250x250 volume print bed All parts are already orientated in printing position.
-The PCB piece can use tree supports on the build plate only.
+All parts are already orientated in printing position.
+The PCB piece can use **tree supports on the build plate only**.
 - 6 total pieces
 	- Top Left
 	- Top Right